56. Tutorial - Building an IFR Flight Plan with Approach Procedures¶

 -> Multiexport Flight Plan Options.

 Right click on the simulator format you’d like to export and select Export Flight Plan now .
+Save the file to the right place.
+The default path is based on best guess.

 See here Quick Setup for information how to quickly configure the multiexport.